Cpt-Dingus/blog-page/Sat reception journey.md

 ![First actually good APT](./Assets/Sat-reception-journey/First-good-APT-N15.png) *NOAA 15 received on 13/10/2023 @ 7 PM.
 Received using a V-dipole.
 Decoded using SatDump.
 (Alignment algorithm couldn't handle the scan motor issues, is the reason the middle of the image is cut up.)*

-What at a first look is a horrendous image showing no useful information remains one of the best APT transmissions I have gotten when considering the length and cleanliness.
+What at a first look is a poor black and white image barekly containing any decernible imagery remains one of the best APT transmissions I have gotten when considering the length and cleanliness.
 How a V-Dipole managed to get no nulls is beyond me.

 NOAA 15 was having some *major* scan motor issues at that time, causing the glitching present instead of actual imagery.
-The satellite has recovered since. and remains to be the oldest satellite still transmitting an APT broadcast.
+The satellite has recovered and remains to be the oldest satellite still transmitting an APT broadcast.

-I managed to get a few other satellites just after, most notably Noaa 19 passing right after NOAA 15:
+I managed to get a few other satellites just after, most notably NOAA 19 passing shortly after NOAA 15:

 ![Second actually good APT](./Assets/Sat-reception-journey/Second-good-APT-N19.png) *NOAA 19 received on 13/10/2023 @ 7 PM using a V-Dipole.
 Decoded using SatDump.*

-After all this time and effort, finally a worthy image.
+After all this time and effort, finally a great image.
 It's at about this time, that I had joined the SDR++ and SigIdWiki Discord servers.
-They told me how god awful and outdated my software setup was, which they were 100% right for doing so.
-After downloading SatDump and SDR++, everything became *way more streamlined* with the results significantly improving.
+They told me how god awful and outdated my software setup was, which they were 100% right for doing so - I was following a guide from 2007 until then.
+After downloading SatDump and SDR++, everything became *way more streamlined* with the results improving significantly.

-I ended up spending a lot of time outside in the late evenings during this initial weekend, sitting in a lawn chair with a headlamp looking like a complete madman trying to pull pictures off of tincans flying 600 km above me.
+During this initial weekend, I spent the late nights sitting in a lawn chair with a headlamp looking like a complete madman trying to pull pictures off of tincans flying 600 km above me.
 Try explaining THAT to your parents!

 # First portable images
-After the weekend was over I took the antenna down (So it wouldn't get struck with lightning or something, it was basically a big lightning rod connected to my laptop) and went back home.
+After the weekend was over I took the antenna down (So it wouldn't get struck with lightning or something, it was basically a big lightning rod with a pretty cable run along it) and went back home.
 After some thinking and discussion with the others, I made my first potable V-dipole, two copper wires wired up properly... except nailed to a wooden board *\<facepalms\>*.

-The results were filled with static, absolutely useless for any real usage.
+The results were filled with static, were absolutley useless even with some heavy median blur.

-After removing the wires from the bloody wooden board and instead just holding the cables by the electrical terminal like a normal person, I got some half decent albeit not great images.
+After removing the wires from the bloody wooden board and instead just holding the cables by the electrical terminal like a normal person, I got some not great but not terrible images.

 ![Portable APT result](./Assets/Sat-reception-journey/Portable-APT.png)
 *NOAA 18 received on 25/10/2023 using a V-Dipole.
 Processed using SatDump.*

-I also tried buying an FM filter which would allow me to use an LNA at home without my SDR overloading, JUST before the first pass begun I could see that the noise floor changed significantly when I put pressure on the SMA port, after inspecting it more closely I realized that it had basically no solder on it and had nowhere near enough solder to keep the sma ports in place.
-After returning home I added some solder to the sma pins, went out again - no biggie, I will still get some great passe-
+I also tried buying an FM filter which would allow me to use an LNA at home without my SDR overloading, JUST before the first pass began I could see that the noise floor changed significantly when I put pressure on the SMA port, after inspecting it more closely I realized that it had basically no solder on the SMA port making the core pin lift off.
+After returning home I added some solder to the sma pins, went out again - no biggie, I was still goint to get some great passe-

 The whole sma port snapped right off.
-There wasn't a lot of pressure put on it, it was just this fragile.
+I didn't put a lot of pressure put on it, it was just incredibly fragile.
 I tried to solder the port back on and succeeded!
-It was still unstable for some reason though...
+After going out for the last set of the days passes I found, that it was still unstable for some reason...

-As it turns out, the central inductors of the filter were snapped in half - all 3 of them!
-This made the filter basically became a fancy paperweight.
-I *tried* to repair these but my clone of a bad soldering iron with awful soldering skills just made half of the components to fall off the filter.
-At this point I just gave up, threw it out.
+As it turned out upon a closer inspection, the central inductors - the parts that actually filter the signal - were snapped, all 3 of them!
+This made the filter became nothing more than a fancy paperweight.
+I *tried* to repair these but my clone of a bad soldering iron with awful soldering skills just made half of the other components fall off the filter.
+Resoldering the 10 resistors that fell off was too masochistic for me, I just threw it out.

 # What's next?
 Having received APT and knowing that LRPT was out of reach due to Meteor-M N2-3 being a bloody cripple (Its VHF antenna hasn't deployed properly, making the signal much weaker than intended), I felt like I have conquered VHF.
 I didn't do much for the next two months, but boy oh boy did December get busy.

 # Growing ambitions
-After doing APT, the next logical step was doing HRPT - a much harder to receive broadcast in L-band that contained much higher resolution images as well as far more interesting stuff.
-This seemed infeasible, given the additional equipment and skills needed... so I went and did it anyways.
+The next logical step after VHF was doing HRPT in the L band - a much harder to receive broadcast in that contains high resolution images broadcasted by many more satellites.
+I would need to give the hobby much more effort and expensive equipment... so I went and gave it a shot.

-Initially, I thought the old generic wideband LNA was going to be good enough to get SOMETHING at the very least, given that I had an above average sized dish (90cm) (Barely above average, that being 80 cm.
+Initially, I thought the old generic wideband LNA was going to be good enough to get at least get SOMETHING, given that I had an above average sized dish (90cm) (Barely above average, that being 80 cm.
 Not like I was aware of that at that time).
-This, as everyone was warning me, turned out to be false.
+This, as everyone was warning me on every step of the way, turned out to be false.

 # First L-band attempts
-My first setup was just plain jank galore.
-Awful helix, LNA and SDR sticking out the rear like a sore thumb all hanging on a tiny SMA port (This came back to bite me in me arse later down the road), piss poor soldering job and god awful tracking skills got me what I deserved: disappointment.
+My first setup was jank galore - awful helix, LNA and SDR sticking out the rear with the whole setup hanging on a tiny SMA port (This came back to bite me in me arse later down the road), piss poor soldering job and god awful tracking skills got me what I deserved: disappointment.

 ![A picture of the jankiest helix you have ever seen](./Assets/Sat-reception-journey/God-awful-first-helix.png)

-It felt like the signal was just out of reach; I could even see the carrier wave!
+It felt like the signal was just out of reach - I could even see the carrier wave!
 (Spoiler: It wasn't.
 It was actually far, FAR out of reach.)

-![Dissapointing SatDump showing barely a hint of a signal](./Assets/Sat-reception-journey/HRPT-disappointment-ss.png) *Pictured is SatDump, on the awfully set up FFT you can see the barely visible carrier and spikes indicative of the BPSK HRPT broadcast I so craved to get.*
+![Dissapointing SatDump showing barely a hint of a signal](./Assets/Sat-reception-journey/HRPT-disappointment-ss.png) *Pictured is SatDump, on the awfully set up FFT you can see the barely visible carrier and spikes indicative of the BPSK HRPT broadcast I was attempting to get.*

 I initially believed it was a helix issue, which it partially was - I put glue all over it disregarding the fact **it was the secondary reflector that should remain as clear as possible to be as effective as possible**.
-After putting a lighter to a knife and melting some of the hot glue off, redoing the solder job and mounting the SMA port to the reflector properly using an SMA nut (Thanks for the suggestion, Ryzerth), the signal grew strong enough that I even managed to get a few frames!
+After heating up a knife and melting some of the hot glue off, redoing the solder job and mounting the SMA port to the reflector properly using an SMA nut (Thanks for the suggestion, Ryzerth), the signal grew strong enough that I even managed to get a few frames!

 ![A newer image of the FFT, now showing a much stronger albeit still useless HRPT signal](./Assets/Sat-reception-journey/New-helix-who-this.png)